temanuel1/sport-suggest-mcp/README.md

 > **🎯 The Problem:** You want to watch sports, but you don't know what's on or what's worth watching.
 Existing apps just show you schedules and scores - they don't understand what YOU want to watch right now.
 >
-> **💡 The Solution:** ESPN MCP turns Claude into your personal sports advisor.
+> **💡 The Solution:** Sport Suggest MCP turns Claude into your personal sports advisor.
 Have a conversation about what you're in the mood for, and get instant recommendations for the best games to watch - live right now or coming up soon.

 ## 🔥 What Makes This Different